 Carl S. Rubin.
-Mr. Rubin has been our Chief Executive Officer since September 2010 and President and Director since May 2010.
+Mr. Rubin was our Chief Executive Officer from September 2010 to February 2013.
 Prior to joining Ulta, Mr. Rubin was President of the North American Retail division of Office Depot Inc. from January 2006 to April 2010.
 Mr. Rubin first joined Office Depot as Executive Vice President, Chief Marketing Officer and Chief Merchandising Officer in 2004.
 From 1998 to 2004, Mr. Rubin served at Accenture, including three years as a partner, working with a range of retail clients across department store, specialty store and e-commerce venues.
 Prior to 1998, Mr. Rubin held a number of senior merchandising and general management positions in the specialty retail and department store industry including Federated Department Stores.
 Mr. Rubin was a member of the executive committee of the board of directors of the National Retail Federation from January 2007 through March 2010.